krishpatrick/k8s_vpn_rds/k8s/eks_rds_infra/README.md

+## Optional - May Not needed for this setup
 ## Provision Kubernetes Cluster on AWS (EKS).
 It is easy way or you can also use terraform

 ## Step 1: